This is a website by a special needs tutor with Asperger Syndrome. Click icon on the right to browse. For example: Being different (new)

 Danny Raede has discovered for himself ways of understanding and coping with the difficulties he experiences as someone on the spectrum.
 Be with that may be a handy idea and technique to help to cope when feeling overwhelmed.
 Ciick icon to view and watch video.
 See also home page.

 Amythest Schaber is an artist, writer, public speaker and advocate.
 In her blog called Neuro Wonderful she offers insight into autistic life, put across in her unique style.
 Click page icon to see her range of videos.
-Look out for the one called What is autistic burnout? (new)
+For example: What is stimming?
+What is autistic burnout? (new)